Necoo33/fiber-ws-broadcaster/README.md

-## wsb — lightweight rooms/broadcasting for Fiber WebSockets
+## Fiber Wsb — lightweight rooms/broadcasting for Fiber WebSockets

 Small, thread-safe, in-memory broadcaster for `github.com/gofiber/contrib/websocket` that helps you:
 - Manage rooms and connections